-The Truth About AbundanceMotto of the day*.
+The truth about abundanceMotto of the day*.
 Abundance is one of those things that many people desire.
 How about you?

 Abundance?
 What is abundance and how can you enjoy it?

 Abundance is one of those things that many people want.
 For some, it seems to come easily and with little effort, and for others, it seems entirely out of range.
 For many people it appears within their grasp; however, time and time again they fall short of achieving it.
-The perspective through we view abundance can impact how we cultivates it or in some cases block it.
+The perspective through which we view abundance can impact how we cultivate it, or in some cases block it.

 Let that day be lost to us on which we did not dance once.
 (Friedrich Nietzsche)